AndrewValentini/bge/README.md

 ## Notice

-Only the first chapter (Prejudices of Philosophers) has been uploaded
+Only Prejudices of Philosophers, The Free Spirit, and The Religious Mood has been uploaded

 ## To Do
 Create a random verse generator for terminal